 \subsection{Case 4}

-This can be reduced to case 1, 2 again.
-If $f_k<n$ for some $k$ then by Wirsing's Lemma~\ref{hiw} the polynomial $Q_k$ has an irreducible factor $R_k$ (possibly equal to $Q_k$) of degree smaller than $n$ and approximation quality $\wo$, i.e. \eqref{eq:enough} holds for $P=R_k$.
-We again can start with $R_k$ instead $P_k$ and land in cases 1 or 2, again since \eqref{eq:enough} is sufficient in these cases.
+This can be reduced to cases 1 or 2 again.
+If $f_k<n$ for some $k$ then by Wirsing's Lemma~\ref{hiw} the polynomial $Q_k$ has an irreducible factor $W_k$ (possibly equal to $Q_k$) of degree smaller than $n$ and approximation quality $\wo$, i.e. \eqref{eq:enough} holds for $P=W_k$.
+Moreover again by Remark~\ref{lamm} we may assume $H(W_k)\to\infty$.
+We again can start with $W_k$ instead of $P_k$ and land in cases 1 or 2, again since \eqref{eq:enough} is sufficient in these cases.

 The proof of Theorem~\ref{t1} is complete for $n\leq 5$.
 We explain how Theorem~\ref{t2} follows from the above exposition.